Dennisvw75/array-practice/readme.md

-# In this repo I will practice with array methods like, sort, filter and more.
+# In this repo I will practice with array methods like sort, filter and more.

 I will create a couple of arrays and work with the methods.

+## I will also learn how to work with Markdown!